 Buying Giant Beds & Family Beds

-Maybe you're a family who co-sleeps.
-Maybe you're a sports player looking for beds for tall people.
-Or maybe you're Joe Exotic and you sleep with a bunch of tigers.
+Maybe you’re a family who co-sleeps.
+Maybe you’re a sports player looking for beds for tall people.
+Or perhaps you’re Joe Exotic and you sleep with a bunch of tigers.

-These oversized mattresses come in many sizes, and they cost less then you would think.
-You don't need to be Drake, who just dropped $400,000 on his bed, to afford them.
+These oversized mattresses come in many sizes, and they cost less than you would think.
+You don’t need to be Drake, who just dropped $400,000 on his bed, to afford them.

 So how huge are these beds?
 Keep reading to find out (hint: they are BIG)!

 By the way… all of these large mattress sizes are available to order on MattressInsider.com! (ordering links below)

 Giant Bed Sizes

 This is important: There is no such thing as a ‘one size fits all’ when it comes to mattresses.
 You have many options to consider, including custom shapes and sizes.
 This means that you can find the perfect bed to suit you sleep needs, meet your physical requirements, AND fit your bedroom!